- 1-1/2 cups all-purpose flour

 - 1 tablespoon grated orange zest

 - 1 tablespoon finely chopped walnuts

 - Combine flour and sugar; cut in butter until crumbly.
-Press into a 13-in. x 9-in. baking dish.
+Press into a 13x9-in. baking dish.
 Bake at 350° for 10-15 minutes or until lightly browned.
 Cool.

 - In a large bowl, beat egg yolks and orange marmalade until blended; add the sugar, flour and salt.
-Stir in the rhubarb, milk and orange peel; pour over crust.
-Bake at 350° for 35-40 minutes or until a knife inserted near the center comes out clean.
+Stir in the rhubarb, milk and orange zest; pour over crust.
+Bake at 350° for 35-40 minutes or until a knife inserted in the center comes out clean.

 - In a large bowl, beat the egg whites, vanilla and cream of tartar on medium speed until soft peaks form.
 Gradually beat in the sugar, 1 tablespoon at a time, until stiff peaks form.